ameensol/merkle-tree-solidity/README.md

 // get the merkle root
 // returns 32 byte buffer
 const root = merkleTree.getRoot()

+// for convenience if only the root is desired
+// this creates a new MerkleTree under the hood
+// 2nd arg is "preserveOrder" flag
+const easyRoot = merkleRoot(elements, true)

 // [same as above]
 // get the merkle root